 Specify which platform, how they can use it, and how long.

-Be clear about the need to credit either you or the third party owners of any copyrighted content they want to reuse.
+Be clear about the need to credit you or the third-party owners of any copyrighted content they want to reuse.

 If you don’t own the content, you’ve asked the person who does if it’s ok for you to use it in this way.
-Equally, make sure you’re clear on using or cross-promoting any third party brand (especially relevant for endorsement or collaboration deals).
+Equally, ensure you’re clear on using or cross-promoting any third-party brand (especially relevant for endorsement or collaboration deals).

 Aside from that, it’s just a case of monitoring the relevant platforms.
-You should look out for unauthorised content and then taking good quality, dated screenshots of that work as evidence.
+You should look for unauthorised content and then take good-quality, dated screenshots of that work as evidence.

 Someone reused my content without permission – what do I do?